-Most of my pieces have roots in the design of the natural world.
+I make jewelry in forms that live at the intersection of nature and architecture.
 I'm fascinated with nature's complex systems and how they mirror what it means to be human (particularly seed pods, which hold such potential in their tiny enclosures).
-I often use close-up photography to study the lives of plants and flowers, and then transform their intricate details into minimalist design elements.